all.sourceAllSourceEvent Store

 What the agent can do

-Through the connector your agent gets the event-store toolset — all scoped to your tenant by the key:
+A representative slice of the toolset — all scoped to your tenant by the key:

-- 401 from the gatewayNo / invalid key.
+• 401 from the gatewayNo / invalid key.
 Confirm CORE_API_KEY is set in the connector's environment and the key hasn't been revoked or expired.
+Note that images up to and including 0.22.0 never sent the Authorization header at all, so a hosted Core 401s no matter what you configure — that fix lands in the next release.

 Local development (no auth — never for production)